-Vimshottari Dasha |
+Vimshottari Dasha calendar |

-Oct-1642 fleshdeath of his father
+Oct-1642 grieved the decease of his father (prenatal)

-04-Jan-1643 fleshbirth * Rahu-Surya period * Surya atmakaraka Rahu-8 discoveries
+04-Jan-1643 Earth-birth in Woolsthrope Manor, Lincolnshire, England * Rahu-Surya bhukti * Surya atmakaraka * Rahu-8 discoveries

 1667 university re-opens

-1678 nervous breakdown * Shani-Guru period
+1678 nervous breakdown * Shani-Guru bhukti

 1704-1724 Zukra Mahadasha = overall a period of financial well-being and professional respect internationally recognized as the premier physicist, and possessed of substantial treasury via investment of income from the karmesha Zukra-defined elite Mint position

-1705 (age 62) knighted by Queen Anne * Zukra-Zukra swabhukti * yogakaraka bandesha-4 + dharmesha-9 Zukra
+1705 (age 62) knighted by Queen Anne * Zukra-Zukra svabhukti * yogakaraka bandesha-4 + Dharmesha-9 Zukra

-31-Mar-1727 fleshdeath * Surya-Guru period * Guru maraka rules-2
+31-Mar-1727 decease (IN age 84) * Surya-Guru bhukti * Guru maraka rules-2

 Distinctive Features of the Nativity

-Rogesha Chandra-5 suggests a disinclination toward children, and a deep emotional conflict typically jealousy regarding matters of creativity, entitlement, authorship, genius, and centrality.
+Rogesha Chandra-5 suggests a disinclination toward children, and a deep emotional conflict -- typically jealousy -- regarding matters of creativity, entitlement, authorship, genius, and centrality.

-Newton was notorious for mood-swings and emotional insecurity.
+Newton was notorious for high-drama mood-swings and emotional insecurity.
 He was known for a classic pattern of reacting to logical criticism of his academic work with fits of rage

 6th-from-Chandra = bhava-10 Vrizchika with Mangala-Meza-3 * Mulatrikona furthermore in 6th-from-10th, suggesting that matters of public reputation and respect were especially contentious and even vicious for him.

-Remarkably for such a professionally productive scientist, he also had substantial economic profits due to dhanakaraka dhanapati-2 + Vriddhipathi-11 Guru-1 parivartamsha lagnesha Shani.
+Remarkably for such a professionally productive scientist, he also had substantial economic profits due to dhanakaraka dhanapati-2 + Vriddhi-pati-11 Guru-1 parivartamsha lagnesha Shani.
 He gave generously to charities during his later years, and he died a monied man.

-Rahu * rajyalobha-karaka * picchala-karaka (slippery)
+Rahu * rajyalobha-karaka (ambition) * picchala-karaka (slippery)

-Newton lived a long life due to Rahu-8 and Shani drishti to 8 .
+IN lived a long life due to Rahu-8 and Shani drishti to 8 .

-afflicted family of origin, lineage knowledge, contained treasury, speech
+Shani-yuti-Ketu afflicts the family of origin, lineage knowledge, contained treasury, speech

-file update: 15-Jan-2018
+file update: 12-Oct-2020

-Barbara Pijan Lama Jyotisha Vedic Astrology Surya Sun Chandra Moon Mangala Mars Budha Mercury Guru Jupiter Zukra Venus Shani Saturn Rahu Ketu Graha Planets Dasha Timeline Nakshatra Navamsha Marriage Children Wealth Career Spiritual Wisdom Cycles of Death and Rebirth
+Barbara Pijan Lama Jyotishavidya Vedic Astrology Surya Sun Chandra Moon Mangala Mars Budha Mercury Guru Jupiter Zukra Venus Shani Saturn Rahu Ketu Graha Planets Dasha Timeline Calendar Nakshatra Navamsha Marriage Children Treasury Career Spiritual Wisdom Cycles of re-Death and re-Birth

 The information on barbarapijan.com , including all readings and reports, is provided for educational purposes only.
 Wishing you every happiness and continuing success in studies!